 (Chris Jonat)

-Well I'm Jonathan Charles Henry I've lived on farm 30 years and a day Some folks call me Junior but I don't like it way the storm of '90 when dad left to stay Mom passed a year later bear being alone going on ten years I been head of this home Now I got me a and three boys of my own I hard, I live clean, I reap what I've sewn
+Well I'm Jonathan Henry McKay I've on this farm 30 years and a day Some folks call me Junior but I don't like it way Since the of '90 when dad left to stay Mom passed a year later couldn't bear alone It's going on ten years I head of this home Now I got me a wife and three of my own I work hard, I live clean, I reap what I've

-Aint had rain to speak of in near a year Crops searching for but there aint nothing near We need something soon, but it come I fear My won't eat, wife'll run out of tears.
-So I went to the forty, said I needed the air I walked the fence, through the Johnson share And when I made right sure no one followed me I got down on my knees, Lord, do you care?
+Aint had to speak of in round near a year Crops searching for water but there nothing near We need something soon, but it come I fear My children won't eat, run out of tears.
+So I went to the back forty, I needed the air I walked the fence, through the Johnson share And when I made right sure no one me there I got down on my knees, Lord, do you care?

 Amen, Amen, Oh Lord, Amen,

-Next came early sleep still in my eyes My eldest, Three, he was the first to rise He said, Daddy come I got the biggest surprise We jumped to our cause we realized Could hear the pounding the patio door And sneaking through cracks onto the kitchen We in the yard til we could stand it no more Then got down on our knees gave our thanks to the
+Next came early sleep still in my eyes My eldest, John Three, he was the to rise He said, come quick I got the biggest surprise We jumped to our cause we realized Could hear the rain the patio door And sneaking through cracks onto the floor We in the yard til we could stand it no more Then got down on our knees our thanks to the Lord

-I sent the boys to aunts, day before last Yesterday morning the wife get there fast The keeps rising it's already past The of the house but I'm staying pat Now I'm top of the tree my daddy once climbed And I'm thinking I'm done it don't seem my time I got to do, business to mind Wanna watch the boys grow, see the in my line And I can't bow down, cause there's no land for my But I'm crying out loud now, I'm asking you Father have mercy, Jesus hear my up in heaven I'm not ready to leave
+I sent the to their aunts, day before last Yesterday morning told the wife get there The keeps rising it's already past The roof of the house but I'm pat Now I'm top of the where my daddy once climbed And I'm I'm done though it don't seem my time I got living to do, business to watch the boys grow, see the next in my line And I can't bow down, cause there's no for my knees But I'm out loud now, I'm asking you please Father have mercy, hear my pleas up in heaven I'm not ready to leave

-Well I'm Jonathan Henry McKay And lived on this farm my ten years and a day Some folks call me Three but I don't like it way Since daddy traded his own life for rain
+Well I'm Jonathan Henry McKay And lived on this farm my ten years and a day Some folks call me Three but I don't it that way daddy done traded his own life for rain